google/clif/README.md

     Replace the cmake and make commands with these to use Ninja:

     ```bash
-    cmake -G Ninja ...flags... $LLVMSRC_DIR/llvm
+    cmake -G Ninja ...flags... $CLIFSRC_DIR
     ninja clif-matcher
     ninja -j 2 install
     ```

-    If the clif-matcher build target is not found, check that you created the correct `llvm/tools/clif` symlink in the previous step.
-The CLIF backend builds as _part_ of an LLVM build.

-    If you have more than one Python version installed (eg. python2.7 and python3.6) cmake may have problems finding python libraries for the Python you specified as INSTALL.sh argument and uses the default Python instead.
+    If you have more than one Python version installed (eg. python3.6 and python3.7) cmake may have problems finding python libraries for the Python you specified as INSTALL.sh argument and uses the default Python instead.
 To help cmake use the correct Python add the following options to the cmake command (substitute the correct path for your system):